ronaldoussoren/pyobjc/pyobjc-core/Doc/lib/module-objc.rst

       def sheetDidEnd_returnCode_contextInfo_(self, sheet, returnCode, info):
           pass

    This will tell the bridge that this method is used as the end method for a sheet API, and will ensure that the method is registered with the correct Objective-C signature.

-  You only *have* to use this API when the Objective-C API can store the callback function for later usage.
-For other functions the bridge can create a temporary callback stub.

 .. function:: synthesize(name[, copy[, readwrite[, type[, ivarName]]]])